stevepolitodesign/rails-authentication-from-scratch/README.md

 > **What's Going On Here?**
 >
 > - We `disable` the `email` field to ensure we're not passing that value back to the controller.
 This is just so the user can see what their current email is.
-> - We `require` the `current_password` field since we'll always want to a user to confirm their password before making changes.
+> - We `require` the `current_password` field since we'll always want a user to confirm their password before making changes.
 > - The `password` and `password_confirmation` fields are there if a user wants to update their current password.

 ## Step 13: Update Confirmations Controller